janbodnar/Datalogy/text/README.md

 - \# of words that end with 'e'

-Solutions in Linux commands, AWK, Python, and Perl
+Solutions in Linux commands, AWK, Python, F#, and Perl